 Commentary by Susan Kramer

 We spend a lifetime using our body as we wish.
-While having a physical body we live in a physical world and have physical limits.
+While using a physical body we live in a physical world and have physical limits.
 What is unlimited are thoughts.

 In thought or mind we can do anything and be anywhere.
 If we practice enough we can use our mind to train our physical body to achieve beautiful goals in art, music, science, athletics, and other ventures to benefit humanity.
 And further, over time we can choose to know our Source or God, asking ourselves where our mind originated.